 The last region you’ll visit is the islands of Bocas del Toro.
 I love to save the beach for last because I think it’s a great way to end a trip.

-Bocas Del Toro is a beautiful Caribbean archipelago off the east coast of Panama near the border of Costa Rica.
-There are about 8 inhabited islands and over 200 islets in Bocas del Toro.
-The main Island, Isa Colon and its main drag known as Bocas Town is popular amongst backpackers and young travelers, giving it a very fun party vibe, but there are plenty of other more serene islands if that is what you prefer.
+Bocas del Toro is a beautiful Caribbean archipelago off the east coast of Panama near the border of Costa Rica.
+There are about 9 inhabited islands and over 200 islets in Bocas del Toro.
+The main Island, Isa Colon and its central hub known as Bocas Town is popular amongst backpackers and young travelers, giving it a very fun party vibe, but there are plenty of other more serene islands if that is what you prefer.

-From Boquete, you will travel to Bocas Del Toro either by shuttle or a driver, or you can pay for a one-way rental which was my preferred option.
-You can also fly, but it would require backtracking to Panama City.
+From Boquete, you will travel to Bocas del Toro either by shuttle or a driver, or you can pay for a one-way rental which was my preferred option.
+You can also fly, but it would require backtracking to Panama City so it’s not really worth it.
 Most people like to take a shuttle (such as Hello Travel Panama) and find it pretty painless and affordable.
-The drive is about 3.5 hours to Almirante then around a 25-minute water taxi to Isla Colon.
+The drive is about 3.5 hours to Almirante then around a 30-minute water taxi to Isla Colon.
 From there, you will either stay on Isla Colon if that is where your hotel is, or take a water taxi to your hotel’s island.

 We rented our car from National at the David airport (drove to Boquete with it and used it there) then dropped it off at the Leiza Secure Parking lot in Almirante before taking the water taxi transport to Isla Colon with a company called Valencia.
 (There are several water taxi options at the port, this one was recommended to us by National.)
 The drive from Boquete to Almirante was a pleasant one, through lush mountains and passing by small waterfalls.
 There were a few areas of unpaved roads, two-lane highways, and a passport check-point getting into Almirante, but overall it was an easy and nice drive.
 The downside of driving is the one-way rental fee, making the overall rental price around $50 a day.

 Taking an island-hopping day tour is an absolute must.
 I recommend Castillo Charters – they are fantastic and provide both group or private Island hopping tours in addition to water taxi services.
-(Feel free to DM them on Instagram — they are very helpful.)
+(Feel free to DM them on Instagram or send a Whatsapp message — they are very helpful.)
 I set up a private tour, which allowed us to create a totally customized trip and visit the different sites at our own pace.

 Sloth Island: An lush and foresty island where you tour around the perimeter by boat and hopefully see some sloths.
 Unfortunately, we did not see any sloths, but they can be found on other islands as well!